-You may choose not to take part in this study for any reason.
-If you join this study, you may change your mind and stop participating in the study at any time and for any reason.
+You may choose not to take part, or you may withdraw from the study at any time.
 In either case, you will not lose any benefits to which you are otherwise entitled.
-However, to be seen at the NIH, you must be taking part in a study or are being considered for a study.
-If you do choose to leave the study, please inform your study team to ensure a safe withdrawal from the research.
+However, to receive care at the NIH, you must be taking part in a study or be under evaluation for study participation.